mjbradvica/SimpleDomain/README.md

 The method above is a small example of how you can publish domain events inside an object Repository.

+> Aggregate Roots have all other downstream constraints such as IEntity

 ### Entity Encapsulation

 If you do not wish for your entities to expose an empty constructor, you may define a constructor with a parameter that must be called.